-The full impact of the COVID-19 pandemic and the disease continues to evolve and change as of the date of this Quarterly Report on Form 10-Q, and such impact will directly affect the potential commercial prospects of VYD222 and other product candidates for the prevention and treatment of COVID-19.
-The severity of the COVID-19 pandemic, the evolution of the disease and the continued emergence of VoCs, and the availability, administration and acceptance of vaccines, mAbs, antiviral agents and other therapeutic modalities will affect the design and enrollment of our clinical trials, the potential regulatory authorization or approval of our product candidates and the commercialization of our product candidates, if authorized or approved.

-Similarly, it is not possible to determine the scale and rate of economic recovery from the pandemic, supply chain disruptions, and labor availability and costs, or the impact of other indirect factors that may be attributable to the pandemic.
-The ultimate extent of the impact of the COVID-19 pandemic on our business, financial condition, operations and product development timelines and plans remains uncertain and will depend on future developments, including the duration and spread of outbreaks and the continued emergence of variants, its impact on our clinical trial design and enrollment, trial sites, CROs, CDMOs, and other third parties with which we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+COVID-19 continues to present public health and economic challenges around the world.
+The full impact of the COVID-19 pandemic remains uncertain, and such impact may directly or indirectly affect the potential commercial prospects of VYD222 and other product candidates for the prevention and treatment of COVID-19.
+The evolution of the disease and the continued emergence of VoCs, and the availability, administration and acceptance of vaccines, mAbs, antiviral agents, and other therapeutic modalities may affect the design and enrollment of our clinical trials, the potential regulatory authorization or approval of our product candidates, the availability of funding and partnership opportunities, and the commercialization of our product candidates, if authorized or approved.
+In addition, our business and operations may be more broadly adversely affected by the COVID-19 pandemic.
+It is not possible to determine the scale and rate of economic recovery from the COVID-19 pandemic, supply chain disruptions, and labor availability and costs, or the impact of other indirect factors that may be attributable to the pandemic.
+The ultimate extent to which COVID-19 directly or indirectly impacts our business, financial condition, operations, and product development timelines and plans remains uncertain and will depend on future developments, including the duration and spread of outbreaks and the continued emergence of VoCs, actions taken to prevent or treat COVID-19, and its economic impact on local, regional, national and international markets.
 To date, we have experienced some delays and disruptions in our development activities as a result of the COVID-19 pandemic.
-Some of our CROs, CDMOs and other service providers also continue to be impacted.
-We will continue to monitor developments as we address the disruptions, delays and uncertainties relating to the COVID-19 pandemic.
-If the financial markets and/or the overall economy are impacted for an extended period, our results and operations may be materially adversely affected and may affect our ability to raise capital.
+Some of our CROs, CDMOs and other service providers have also been impacted.
+We will continue to monitor developments as we address uncertainties relating to the COVID-19 pandemic.
+Additionally, if the financial markets and/or the overall economy are impacted for an extended period as a result of the COVID-19 pandemic or otherwise, our results and operations may be materially adversely affected and may affect our ability to raise capital.